json-schema-org/website/CONTRIBUTING.md

 Contributors to our Docs or our Blog can have a look at the [custom markdown style guide](https://json-schema.org/md-style-guide) with a list of useful markdown tags providing tools to easily create cool content that provides a better user experience.

-## Triage
+## Triage and claiming an issue

-Please check the [triage process](https://github.com/json-schema-org/.github/blob/main/TRIAGE.md) to learn how we review and label incoming issues .
+Please check the [triage process](https://github.com/json-schema-org/.github/blob/main/TRIAGE.md) to learn how we review and label incoming issues.

+To claim an issue, leave a comment in the conversation thread for a project maintainer to review your request.
+You can begin working on the changes after you have been assigned to the issue.
+The JSON Schema project follows a first-come, first-served policy for issue claims, ensuring that issues are addressed in the order they are claimed.

 ## Feedback